Court leet

-Etymology of leet
+Etymology

 The word "leet", as used in reference to special court proceedings, dates from the late 13th century, from Anglo-French lete and Anglo-Latin leta of unknown origin, with a possible connection to the verb "let".

 Early history

-At a very early time in medieval England, the Lord of the Manor exercised or claimed certain feudal rights over his serfs and feudal tenants.
+At a very early time in medieval England, the lord of the manor exercised or claimed certain feudal rights over his serfs and feudal tenants.
 The exercise of those rights was combined with manorial administrative concerns, in his court baron.
 However this court had no power to deal with criminal acts.

 Criminal jurisdiction was held by the hundred courts; the country was divided into hundreds, and there was a hundred court for each of them.
 Each hundred comprised 100 hides, with each hide being an area of land of variable size that is enough to support one entire household.
 A tithing was an area of 10 hides, which therefore originally corresponded to about 10 households.
 The heads of each household were judicially bound to the others in their tithing by an arrangement called frankpledge, which created collective responsibility for behaviour within their tithing.
 The hundred court monitored this system, in a process called view of frankpledge, with the tithing reporting any wrongdoing in their area, and handing over the perpetrators among them.
 If the wrongdoing was minor, it would be dealt with by the hundred court, but serious crimes were passed up to the shire court.

 Before feudalism, hundred courts had also dealt with administrative matters within their area, such as bridge repairs, road conditions, and so forth, but the courts baron had largely superseded that in practice, and some manorial lords began claiming authority over criminal matters as well.
 Eventually, the king formally granted certain trusted lords with the legal authority that had been held by the hundred court over the tithings in the lord's manor, the most important of those being view of frankpledge.
 The group of tithings that were located within each manor had come to be called a leet, and hence, in the later Middle Ages these judicial powers came to be called court leet.

 The quo warranto proceedings of Edward I established a sharp distinction between the court baron, exercising strictly manorial rights, and the court leet, exercising the powers formerly held by the hundred court, emphasising that the ability to hold court leet depended upon a royally granted franchise.
 However, in many areas it became customary for the court baron and court leet to meet together, as a single operation.